The National Labor Relations Board is proposing a rule change that would possibly remove frivolous litigation and delays in union elections.

 Thirteen years after they began organizing and enduring a fierce anti-union campaign that continuously delayed their efforts, they were able to get their union.

 This worker’s story is painfully similar to many others and as folks outside of the labor trenches began to hear more and more from us, there was a slight move forward with support coming from people both inside and outside the labor movement.
+On other promotions, checkout this blog about how to find the best chiropractor san diego.

 That didn’t bode well with the morons at the U.S. Chamber of Commerce and the allied anti-union right wing that sued to stop the rulemaking.
 They won on grounds that the NLRB at the time did not have a required three-member quorum to act.
 Keep in mind that they had three members …. but one, Brian Hayes, the sole Republican on the Baord at the time, first threatened to resign and then refused to vote at all and thus, there was no quorum to act.